-Maverick spending, that is purchases made outside approved procurement processes, quietly drains millions from enterprise budgets while undermining supplier relationships and creating risk exposure.
+Maverick spending—purchases made outside approved procurement processes—quietly drains millions from enterprise budgets while undermining supplier relationships and creating risk exposure.
 This guide shows you exactly how to detect, measure, and eliminate rogue spending using proven frameworks based on a decade of work with enterprise businesses at Suplari.

 Key Takeaways